 - Some connectivity problems have been noted with features

-The Honeywell Lyric is an excellent alternative if neither the Nest nor the Ecobee are exactly what you want.
+Honeywell’s Lyric T5 is an excellent alternative if neither the Nest nor the Ecobee are exactly what you want.

 It offers a lot of unique features, particularly the ability to both show the outside temperature (albeit in small numbers) and use outdoor temperature readings to more accurately set indoor temperatures.
 There’s also geofencing capabilities that allow the thermostat to sense the presence of your phone (say, when you are coming home), and automatically start your “at home” temperature settings.

 However, other features aren’t quite as useful.
 The Smart Cues are a nice idea in theory, but in practice, they just send annoying maintenance and weather condition alerts to your phone – which is probably already cluttered enough.

 The app, while offering multi-schedule customization, is also a little difficult to learn, and features like geofencing are needlessly opaque.
 Note that there are a couple different models for the Lyric.